paul-mateos/azure-apim-deployment-utils/readme.md

 You can find a sample configuration repository inside the `sample-repo` directory.
 The following files are considered when dealing with an Azure API Management configuration:

-* `instances.json`: A file containing the `id`, `primaryKey` and other information on the Azure APIm instance to work with.
+* [`instances.json`](#instances): A file containing the `id`, `primaryKey` and other information on the Azure APIm instance to work with.
 It makes sense to get this information from environment variables, e.g. for use with build environments (which can pass information via environment variables).
-* `certificates.json`: This file contains the certificates meta information which gives information on which certificates for use as client certificates when calling backend service are to be used.
+* [`certificates.json`](#certificates): This file contains the certificates meta information which gives information on which certificates for use as client certificates when calling backend service are to be used.
 These certificates are subsequently to be used in authentication policies.
 See the sample file for a description of the file format.
-* `properties.json`: Properties to update in the target APIm instances.
+* [`properties.json`](#properties): Properties to update in the target APIm instances.
 See the file for the syntax.
 Properties can be used in most policy definitions to get a parametrized behaviour.
 Typical properties may be e.g. backend URLs (used in `set-backend-service` policies), user names or passwords.
-* `swaggerfiles.json`: Used when updating APIs via swagger files which are generated and/or supplied from a backend service deployment.
+* [`swaggerfiles.json`](#swaggerfiles): Used when updating APIs via swagger files which are generated and/or supplied from a backend service deployment.
+* [`docker_env.list`](#docker_env): A list of all [environment variables](#env_variables) used in all of the configuration files.
+This is used when passing environment variables from the `docker` host to the container.

 <a name="env_variables"></a>
 ##### Using environment variables